Apex-technologies/matlab_AP1000/README.md

 Using the package

+Class AP1000Updated is the superclass and will need to be run first to connect to the AP1000.

   1.Class AP1000Updated methods and properties
         AP1000Updated() opens the connection with the mainframe.
         Please enter the IP adress of your device in the line obj.Session = tcpip('192.168.1.49',5900); of the function obj = AP1000Updated(IPaddress,PortNumber)